-Kittitas PUD allows interconnection of power generating systems to the District distribution system appropriately named Distributed Generation.
-These systems can generate power from a variety of sources, including wind, solar energy, biogas, full cells and water.
-Systems approved for interconnection are Net-metered which allows electricity generated by the customer-owned systems to offset the electricity consumed.
-In April of 2019, the Washington state legislature passed a new bill Engrossed Second Substitute Senate Bill 5223 (E2SSB 5223) affecting both the rate for Net-metering and the amount of Net-metering the utility must allow.
-As a result, the Kittitas PUD is reviewing our current Distributed Generation Rates and obtaining clarification from Washington State regarding the new Net-metering law.
-(Please check back soon for updates)
+Kittitas PUD allows interconnection of power generating systems to the District distribution system.
+This program is appropriately named Distributed Generation.
+These systems can generate power from a variety of sources, including wind, solar energy, biogas, fuel cells and water.
+Systems approved for interconnection are Net-metered - which allows electricity generated by the customer-owned systems to offset the electricity consumed.

 Kittitas PUD acts as a liaison between renewable energy customers and Washington State University (WSU) to compile production data and issue annual rebate checks based on WSU’s calculations.
 The program is otherwise administered by WSU.
 If you have questions about the program, please visit the Renewable Energy System Incentive Program website at http://www.energy.wsu.edu/RenewableEnergySystemIncentiveProgram.aspx.

-Annually in July, each certified customer must obtain a read from the customer-owned production meter and submit the incentive rebate from to the Kittitas PUD.
-Production data is compiled and submitted to WSU for calculation.
-Once this process has been completed by WSU, Kittitas PUD will be able to issue rebate checks.
-The expected date for completion of this process is December 31, 2019 but we will be finalizing our portion of the process promptly.
-Please be award that we cannot guarantee that checks will be issued before December 31, 2019.
+Annually in July, each certified customer must obtain a read from the customer-owned production meter and submit the incentive rebate form to the Kittitas PUD.
+Production data is compiled and submitted to WSU for incentive calculation.
+Once this process has been completed by WSU, Kittitas PUD will issue rebate checks.
+The expected date for completion of this process is December 31st, but we finalize our portion of the process as promptly as possible.
+Please be aware that we cannot guarantee that checks will be issued before December 31st.

 Distributed Generation application checklist (PDF)